We offer 2 South Shore boat trips per day, 7 days a week.

 All of the boat dives are guided tours led by our experienced and highly trained dive guides.
 We keep the groups small, maximum of seven certified divers per guide.
-If you don't have a dive buddy we will pair you with the guide.
+If you don’t have a dive buddy we will pair you with the guide.
 We have high quality rental equipment from SCUBAPRO and dive computers for all certified divers diving from the boat.
 Our crew shoot video of each dive and it is shown once you return to the shop.
-You will have a chance to discuss everything that was seen on the dive and have a chance to ask your guide questions about the site, or any marine life.
+We will debrief the dive when we get back to the store and you will have a chance to discuss everything that was seen on the dive and have a chance to ask your guide questions about the site, or any marine life.

 This trip caters to the experienced diver.
 This doesn’t mean you have to be and “expert” diver, but you should be comfortable in the water and diving from a boat.
 Often times the AM charters will do drift dives and can get to depths of 80-100 feet and the second dive will be from 60-70 feet.
 We choose the dive sites based on water quality and customer preference but may include, Brennecke’s Ledge, Ice Box, Fastlanes, General Store, and Sheraton Caverns.